 The successive optimization algorithm represents another school of methods for solving the ramp metering rates for large-scale networks.
-Chang et al. (1994) presented such an algorithm to solve the complex control model that captures the dynamic evolution of traffic with two-segment linear flow-density relationships.
-An example application of such a model with a rolling time horizon for freeway corridors can be found in the literature (Wu and Chang, 1999).
+Chang et al. (1994) presented such an algorithm to solve the complex control model that captures the dynamic evolution of traffic with a two-segment linear flow-density relationship.
+An example of such a model with a rolling time horizon for freeway corridors can be found in the literature (Wu and Chang, 1999).